heidiafehr/Web-Pregnancy-Tracker/README.md

 PHP software can be downloaded at https://www.php.net/downloads.php.
 The server can be downloaded at https://www.apachefriends.org/download.html.
 Once downloaded and installed XAMPP, navigate to the phpAdmin page and create a new user account.
-Place this project's folder inside the htdocs folder found in the xampp program file.
+Place this project's folder inside the htdocs folder found in the xampp folder.

 Create a new file called "Global.php" in the root file of this project.
 Inside this file create a php tag and replace the fields with the information from your user account